MediaJohnD/data-science-projects/README.md

 ![CI](https://github.com/MediaJohnD/data-science-projects/actions/workflows/ci.yml/badge.svg)

-This repository contains an end-to-end machine learning pipeline with deployment automation.
+This repository contains an end-to-end machine learning pipeline.
 The project follows an **FTI** (Feature, Training, Inference) architecture so that each stage can be orchestrated and scaled independently.
 The code demonstrates how to ingest data from external sources, validate schemas, engineer features, train and tune a model while tracking experiments with MLflow, and expose predictions via a FastAPI service.
-Deployment can be automated using the provided `deploy.sh` script or via the included GitHub Actions workflow.
+Continuous integration is handled through the included GitHub Actions workflow.
 The pipeline also detects data drift using a Kolmogorov-Smirnov test and logs the statistic for monitoring.
 See [docs/architecture.md](docs/architecture.md) for a detailed design overview.